Waku v2 #

 Historically, it has its roots in Waku v1, which stems from Whisper, originally part of the Ethereum stack.
 However, Waku v2 acts more as a thin wrapper for PubSub and has a different API.
 It is implemented in an iterative manner where initial focus is on porting essential functionality to libp2p.
-See rough road map.
+See rough road map (2020) for more historical context.

 Motivation and goals #